Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 * Are you doing this in a virtual machine?
 If your virtual disk is missing from `/dev/disk/by-id`, use `/dev/vda` if you are using KVM with virtio; otherwise, read the [troubleshooting](#troubleshooting) section.
 * If you are creating a mirror or raidz topology, repeat the partitioning commands for all the disks which will be part of the pool.

-2.3  Create the root pool:
+2.3  Create the boot pool:

     # zpool create -o ashift=12 -d \
           -o feature@async_destroy=enabled \